lelutin/puppet-asterisk/README.md

 In order to simplify the module, we're actually not validating that the options passed in are valid ones and expect this validation to be done by the user.

-We encourage users to use strings as hash keys as in the example above since some Asterisk options have dashes in their name and dashes are prohibited in puppet DSL symbols.
+We encourage users to use strings as hash keys as in the example above (in contrat to using puppet `bare-word` strings) since some Asterisk options have dashes in their name and dashes are prohibited in puppet DSL symbols and also don't get included in bare-word strings.

 Some options should always be arrays: the option can be specified in the configuration file more than once to declare more values.
 Those options will